Best 6 NANDA Nursing Diagnosis for Hyperglycemia That Actually Work

 Patient Education and Self-Management Strategies

-Managing diabetes mellitus and hyperglycemia well needs a good patient education plan5.
+A good patient education plan is key to managing diabetes mellitus and hyperglycemia well.
 Nurses are key in helping patients manage their diabetes.
-They teach patients to check their blood sugar with a glucometer.
-They also help patients know when their blood sugar is too high or too low.
+They teach patients to check their blood sugar with a glucometer and help them know when their blood sugar is too high or too low.

 Patients learn how to use insulin correctly.
-They learn about different types like Humalog and Lantus5.
-Eating the right foods and counting carbs are also important for keeping blood sugar in check5.
+They learn about different types, like Humalog and Lantus.
+Eating the right foods and counting carbs are also important for keeping blood sugar in check.
 Nurses work with dietitians to give patients the best nutrition advice.

-By teaching patients how to manage their diabetes, nurses can greatly improve their health and life quality516.
+By teaching patients how to manage their diabetes, nurses can greatly improve their health and qualityof life.

 Complications Prevention and Management